• Skip to primary navigation

 They can be classified as bulbs (onions), fruits, flowers, fungi (mushrooms), leaves, stems, roots, seeds, and tubers.

-Related: Foods that start with C, Vegetables that start with B, Fruits that start with A
+If you love this type of articles, you should read Foods that start with C, Vegetables that start with B, Fruits that start with A.

 More on these Vegetables that begin